markdoc/docs/pages/docs/syntax.md

 ## Tags

 Tags are the main syntactic extension that Markdoc provides on top of Markdown.
 Tags consist of a tag name surrounded by `{%` and `%}`, followed by the content body, followed by a similar closing brace.
+To learn how to create custom tags, check out our [Tags documentation](/docs/tags).

 {% markdoc-example %}